ttoth76/CaseStudy1/README.md

 ##### 5. Average alcohol content of the products is 0.059
 ##### 6. Product portfolio is mostly comprised of mild alcohol content beers
 ##### 7. There is no reason to believe that the ABV data set is not coming from a normal distribution.
 ##### -There is a positive linear relationship between ABV and IBU.
-The beer alcohol content increase is associated with the bitterness. ~26% of the variance in IBU can be explained by changes in ABV.
+The beer alcohol content increase is associated with the bitterness. \~26% of the variance in IBU can be explained by changes in ABV.
 ##### -Built a KNN model to investigate the difference with respect to IBU and ABV between IPAs and Ales.
-##### -The KNN model predicted the beer style classes with ~80% accuracy and 8.3% misclassification rate.
+##### -The KNN model predicted the beer style classes with \~83% accuracy and 17% misclassification rate.
 ##### -This KNN model generalizes well on this data set and we can conclude that ABV and IBU are good verables predicting the sytle of the beers.
 ##### -The model predicts ALEs with IBU above 95 and ABV above 0.06 as IPA.
 It seems like that a more bitter and stringer beer would represent IPA rather than ALE for the model.
 IPAs are predicted more consistantly however some of the lower alcohol content and lower IBU IPAs are predicted as ALEs.
 ##### -Built a Naive Bayes model for the prediction but the model performance was not as good as the KNN one therefore I did not pursue this model further.
 ##### -Budweiser is the most popular beer in 23 states.
+##### It seem that there is an inverse relationship between Number of unique beers per capita and the number of breweries.
+As the number of breweries decrease the number of unique beers per capita per million people increase.

-#### __Recommendations__
+#### **Recommendations**

 ##### 1. There is an opportunity to increse data quality for the ABV and IBU variables.

 ##### 2. I recommend Budweiser to carry out a market analysis in ND, NH, and MT to better understand potential market opportunities to increase sales given the high amount of beer consumption in these states.

 ##### 3. Study the beer styles to see if there is a need to reclassify some of the beers from IPA to Ale and vice versa based on ABV and IBU values.
 This could better represent product quality and beer taste which in return could result in more customers.

 ##### 4. I can see opportunities for Budweiser to further increase their presence in those states where their beer is the most popular by increasing the number of breweries.
 Budweiser has very low number of breweries in these states however consumption is the highest and Budweiser is the most popular beer: MT, SD, NH, WV, IA and SC.
 Further to the potential increase in sales in these states the supply chain cost may be reduced as well by local distributions.
+##### 5. I would suggest to analyse the relationship between the number of breweries and unique beers per capita per million people and increase the variety of beers in those states where the number of unique beers are low per capita per million people.